-Upon the acquisition of real estate properties, the fair value of the real estate purchased is allocated to the acquired tangible assets (consisting of land, buildings and improvements), and acquired intangible assets and liabilities (consisting of above-market and below-market leases and acquired in-place leases).
+The Company recognizes the acquisition of real estate properties, including acquired tangible assets (consisting of land, buildings and improvements) and acquired intangible assets and liabilities (consisting of above-market and below-market leases and acquired in-place leases) at their fair value (for acquisitions meeting the definition of a business) and relative fair value (for acquisitions not meeting the definition of a business).
+Acquired lease intangible assets include above-market leases and acquired in-place leases, and acquired lease intangible liabilities represent below-market leases, in the accompanying consolidated balance sheets.
 The fair value of the tangible assets of an acquired property is determined by valuing the property as if it were vacant, which value is then allocated to land, buildings and improvements based on management's determination of the relative fair values of these assets.
 In valuing an acquired property's intangibles, factors considered by management include an estimate of carrying costs during the expected lease-up periods, and estimates of lost rental revenue during the expected lease-up periods based on its evaluation of current market demand.
 Management also estimates costs to execute similar leases, including leasing commissions, tenant improvements, legal and other related costs.

 The value of in-place leases is measured by the excess of (i) the purchase price paid for a property after adjusting existing in-place leases to market rental rates, over (ii) the estimated fair value of the property as if vacant.
 Above-market and below-market lease values are recorded based on the present value (using a discount rate which reflects the risks associated with the leases acquired) of the difference between the contractual amounts to be received and management's estimate of market lease rates, measured over the terms of the respective leases that management deemed appropriate at the time of acquisition.
 Such valuations include a consideration of the non-cancellable terms of the respective leases as well as any applicable renewal periods.
 The fair values associated with below-market rental renewal options are determined based on the Company's experience and the relevant facts and circumstances that existed at the time of the acquisitions.
 The value of the above-market and below-market leases associated with the original lease term is amortized to rental income, over the terms of the respective leases.
-The value of below-market rental lease renewal options is deferred until such time as the renewal option is exercised and subsequently amortized over the corresponding renewal period.
-The value of in-place leases are amortized to expense, and the above-market and belowmarket lease values are amortized to rental income, over the remaining non-cancellable terms of the respective leases.
+The value of in-place leases are amortized to expense over the remaining non-cancellable terms of the respective leases.
 If a lease were to be terminated prior to its stated expiration, all unamortized amounts relating to that lease would be recognized in operations at that time.
-The Company will record a bargain purchase gain if it determines that the purchase price for the acquired assets was less than the fair value.
-The Company will record a liability in situations where any part of the cash consideration is deferred.
-The amounts payable in the future are discounted to their present value.
-The liability is subsequently remeasured to fair value with changes in fair value recognized in the consolidated statements of operations.
-If, up to one year from the acquisition date, information regarding fair value of assets acquired and liabilities assumed is received and estimates are refined, appropriate property adjustments are made to the purchase price allocation in the period in which the amounts are adjusted.